Caffeine

 Caffeine contenct in one package or one portion in drinks and chocolate, please see picture to the right.

 The detrimental effects of caffeine include, in particular, its addictive influence.
-If a person used to drinking about 5 cups of coffee every day, which corresponds to a caffeine intake of 450-700 mg/day, suddenly cuts back on coffee he/she may experience a feeling of tiredness or headache.
+If a person used to drinking a lot of coffee suddenly cuts back on coffee he/she may experience a feeling of tiredness or headache.
 Symptoms associated with excessive intake of caffeine include heart palpitation, arythmia, nervousness, irritability, stomach problems and lower stress endurance.
 Quite small doses may cause symptoms to persons sensitive to caffeine.

 Taurine